Xfer Serum may be one of, if not the most, well-known user-friendly wavetable synthesizer plug-ins on the electronic music production market.

-- Self-Sync: a formant-shifted effect that plays back the sound faster than normal then restarts at the ‘correct’ length.
-Perfect for buzzy sounds.
+- Self-Sync: a formant-shifted effect that plays back the sound faster than normal and then restarts at the ‘correct’ length.
+Perfect for buzzy sounds!

 - Windowed Sync: if you want a smooth fade with your waveform, use this to soften the sound.

 - Bend + pinches or bends the entire wave shape into the middle of the wave cycle.

 - Bend – pulls or bends the waveform out onto the edges of the wave cycle

 - Bend+/- makes both of the last two warp modes.

 - PMW pushes the whole wave to the left, useful on square waves.

 - Asym + bends the whole wave right.

 - Asym – bends the whole wave left.

 - Asym +/- to bend your wave to the left or right